What is RAM CAS Latency?

 Key takeaways

-- •Calculate true latency by dividing CAS latency by RAM frequency for a better understanding of performance.
+- •Calculate true latency by dividing CAS latency by RAM frequency for a clearer performance picture.

 What to do next

-- →Explore our RAM Buying Guide for more detailed recommendations.
+- →Explore our RAM Buying Guide for more insights.

-- →Check out the latest benchmarks for RAM performance in gaming.
+- →Check out the latest gaming benchmarks to see RAM performance in action.

-- →Visit our PC Build Configurator to find the best parts for your gaming setup.
+- →Visit our PC Build Configurator to find the best parts for your gaming needs.

 Ready to build?